zyHan2077/HamiltonianLearning/README.md

 ### hamLearning_xxx

-These files glue all the procedures together and demonstrate our algorithm under different settings (different Hamiltonian, different noise level, etc)
+These files glue and invoke all the subroutines together and demonstrate our algorithm under different settings (different Hamiltonian, different noise level, etc)

 ### data folder